techidaily/site-buynow-reviews/source/_posts/discover-everything-amazfit-helio-ring-specs-release-date-and-more.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1542129/16836" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## **Price: Reasonable value**

- At its MSRP of $249 the Garmin Vivoactive 3 Music is acceptably priced for the features it packs in.
-However, as it can often be found for around fifty dollars less than this, it's a great value if you can snag it at that discount.

 ## **Garmin Vivoactive 3 Music vs. Fossil Sport**